 The Cause and Effect of Hyperinflation

 There are three stages that hyperinflation goes through.
 The first stage occurs when the citizens lose confidence in the nation’s currency.
-The second stage is characterized by rapid increases in prices and by widespread bartering.
+The second stage is characterized by rapid increases in prices and widespread bartering.
 The third stage consists of severe shortages of goods, rationing, and all the economic chaos associated with hyperinflation.

 To stop hyperinflation, it must take measures that focus on stabilizing prices and avoiding fiscal deficits or printing excess money.
-If a government chooses not to deal with these problems, they risk a total loss of confidence in their currency, resulting in its collapse.
+If a government chooses not to deal with these problems, they risk a total loss of confidence in its currency, resulting in its collapse.

 How to Protect Yourself From Consequences Of Hyperinflation